-So I showed up, introduced myself as the woman who enraged a thousand Slave Leias and started talking to them about my niche specialty, feminism and it's intersection with the comic book world.
+So I showed up, introduced myself as the woman who enraged a thousand Slave Leias, and began talking about my niche specialty, feminism and it's intersection with the comic book world.

-I passed around a dozen or so of my first edition action heroine comics.
-The first Mystique, the first Batgirl, the first solo Catwoman run, the first Harley Quinn, etcetera, etcetera.
-None of which any of them had ever seen.
+I shared a dozen or so of my first-edition, action heroine comics.
+The first Mystique, the first Batgirl, the first solo Catwoman run from 93, the first Harley Quinn.
+They were new to all of them.
+But mostly, I asked questions.

-I taught them about context and why it matters.
-For example, where did Wonder Woman's outfit originate?
-Have they ever thought of that?
+I asked them about context.
+For example, where did Wonder Woman's costume originate?
+Have they ever...wondered?
+(Sorry.)